dpuelz/FoundationsOfScienceI/README.md

 1. **Campus-wide lunch lectures on scientific topics.** This will substitute for one class period per week.

-2. **Seminar class to dig into scientific lecture and others.** The format will be mostly discussion and occasional lecture.
+2. **Seminar class on scientific lectures and assigned readings.** The format will be mostly discussion and occasional lecture.

 ## Grading